Reward Strategy Executive Workshop

 INTRODUCTION

-That’s what this programme is designed to support you in doing.
-E-reward’s intensive strategic 1.5-day workshop is targeted at HR and reward leaders and senior professionals who are responsible for strategic reward issues.
-Day 1 focuses on key pay and rewards trends, issues and responses, followed by an intensive half-day’s planning and working on your own reward strategy.
+E-reward’s intensive strategic one-day workshop is targeted at HR and reward leaders and senior professionals who are responsible for strategic reward issues.
 We are confident that it offers you a unique combination of expert learning and experience sharing with practical action planning.

 FORMAT

-This reward leaders’ executive masterclass is highly participative and includes a mix of high-level, confidential discussions and activities and exercises that will enable you to reflect on current leading thinking and practice, explore new approaches and especially on Day 2, plan out your own reward futures.
+Live-streamed via Zoom, this reward leaders’ executive workshop is participative and includes a mix of high-level, confidential discussions and activities and exercises that will enable you to reflect on current leading thinking and practice, explore new approaches and plan out your own reward futures.
 Participants will review contemporary issues in reward, consider their own and relevant case-study situations and experiences, and benefit from Duncan’s extensive reward consulting and research experience.

 WHAT YOU WILL LEARN